ysBach/AO_2018/Team_Help_Desk.md

 Before conducting observation,

-1. Check the twilight times.
+1. Check the **twilight** times.
 If you observe during twilight, there must be specific reasons (e.g., taking sky flat, etc).
 Unless, observe when the twilight is over.
    * Check the twilight time at, e.g., JPL/HORIZONS or other web sites ([example](http://suncalc.net/#/37.5665,126.978,6/2018.04.14/14:08))
-2. Check the altitude of your target at, e.g., [staralt](http://catserver.ing.iac.es/staralt/).
+2. Check the **altitude** of your target at, e.g., [staralt](http://catserver.ing.iac.es/staralt/).
    * Remember 24-inch telescope SNU can observe altitude of 30 deg to 85 deg only.
-3. Check whether there are visible standard stars right after/before the target observation at similar altitudes.
+3. Check whether there are visible **standard stars** (red/blue pairs, i.e., at least two standard stars with different colors: see the hand-written lecture note.) right after/before the target observation at similar altitudes.
 Observe the standard star when it is at different altitude so that you can derive the air extinction coefficient.
    * **TIP**: If you failed in obtaining the standard star correctly, all of your data will be useless.
 In this type of ground-based observation (i.e., Seoul city light, unfavorable weather, instrumental issues, and most importantly, educational purpose), generally we take more time in observing standard star than the target.
+4. It is better to arrive at the observatory ~1 hour before the start of the observation.
+You may have trouble with dome, computer, and finding the target properly.
+If you plan 2 hr observation, you most likely need 5 hr or even more.
-4. Do not forget to take proper dark and flat images.
+5. Do not forget to take proper dark and flat images after/before the observation.
 You may skip bias if you have taken dark images with the same exposure time as that of the target and flat images.